garysweaver/irie/README.md

         include ActionController::MimeResponds
         include ActionController::Cookies
         include ActionController::ParamsWrapper

+        # use Permitters and AMS
         include RestfulJson::DefaultController
+        # or comment that last line and uncomment whatever you want to use
+        #include ::ActionController::Serialization # AMS
+        #include ::ActionController::StrongParameters
+        #include ::TwinTurbo::Controller # Permitters which uses Cancan and Strong Parameters
+        #include ::RestfulJson::Controller

         # If you want any additional inline class stuff, it goes here...
       end